Death and injury on the road are not new. For the whole of the regency period people were being thrown about and thrown out of wheeled vehicles.

 There was some public disquiet about the way the industry was organised.
 The “Public Ledger and Daily Advertiser” (17 October 1816) welcomed the competition and the lower prices, but worried about the stage coach owners travelling to fast and carrying too many passengers and too much luggage.
 The newspaper mentioned the London and Brighton route as one of the main perpetrators.
 There was also a slight hint that the horses were being driven furiously and there was some growing interest in animal welfare.

 Poor quality roads and gradients were another problem.
 In 1816, the Royal Mail was travelling through the night -as they always did, to increase their speed from about 10 to nearer 18 miles an hour.
-They were at Tgaout Hill, between North Wales and Holyhead, when a rock overturned the vehicle and the driver was thrown off as the coach was going down a very steep gradient.
+They were between North Wales and Holyhead, when a rock overturned the vehicle and the driver was thrown off as the coach was going down a very steep gradient.
 The newspapers made it clear that it was not the drivers fault.
 He was sober.
 The Lamps were lit.
 But it was hurtling down a narrow road on a step gradient.

 The driver fell off the coach at a narrow part of the road and smashed himself into a low wall.
 This was actually a good thing as beyond the wall was a 2oo feet sheer drop into a river.
 He broke his leg but lived.
 The guard was thrown into the road.
 As it was a Mail coach, there were no outside passengers and only one inside.
 It took 200 yards for the Mail Coach to stop; had it been an overcrowded Stage Coach, there fatalities would have been much worse.